New product, no docs yet? Start with documentation strategy

 The early content trap

 A strategic early win looks different.
 You know itâs one piece of a larger system.
-You know where it lives.
-You know what comes before and after it.
+You know where it lives, and what comes before and after it.
 Even if you havenât written those other pieces yet, youâve left room for them.

 What changes when you do this right

-Maintenance gets easier.
-When something changes in your product, you know exactly which docs need updates because you understand how the pieces relate.
+Maintenance gets easier, because when the product changes you know exactly which docs need updating and how the pieces relate.

-Users find what they need.
-Not because your search is amazing, but because the structure matches how they think about problems.
+Users find what they need, not because your search is amazing but because the structure matches how they think about problems.
+A

-Teams can contribute confidently.
-A new PM can add content because the system makes it obvious where things go.
+nd new contributors can add content confidently, because the system makes it obvious where things go.

 None of this happens if you start with content and hope structure emerges.
 Structure rarely emerges on its own.
 Chaos does.